Post-punk: Background

+[...] the fragile unity that punk had forged between working class kids and arty, middle-class bohemians began to fracture.
+On the one side were the populist 'real punks' (later to evolve into the Oi! and hardcore movements) who believed that the music needed to stay accessible and unpretentious... the angry voice of the street.
+On the other side was the vanguard that came to be known as postpunk, who saw [the early days of punk in] 1977 not as a return to raw rock 'n' roll but as the chance to make a break with tradition.

+Writer Matthew Worley stated that British punk had in the late 1970s fractured into various "often competing versions of punk's creation myth and alternate visions of 'where to now.'"
+Followed by, "The music press looked to determine new categorizations, some now all but forgotten: 'new musick,' 'power pop,' 'mod renewal,' 'futurist,' and 'new punk.'"
+Writer Karen Fournier expanded on Reynolds viewpoint on the early British punk scene, stating:

+Reynolds suggests that, in broad terms, the distinction between these two scenes and musical genres underscores a class tension between those who identified as working-class (and who expressed their class identity through punk) and those who identified with the working-class from their vantage points in the lower- to middle-classes (and who expressed their solidarity with working-class Britons through post-punk).

 During the beginning of the punk era, a variety of entrepreneurs interested in local punk-influenced music scenes began founding independent record labels, including Rough Trade (founded by record shop owner Geoff Travis), Factory (founded by Manchester-based television personality Tony Wilson), and Fast Product (co-founded by Bob Last and Hilary Morrison).
 By 1977, groups began pointedly pursuing methods of releasing music independently, an idea disseminated in particular by Buzzcocks' release of their Spiral Scratch EP on their own label as well as the self-released 1977 singles of Desperate Bicycles, which inspired an early British DIY punk movement which included acts such as Swell Maps, 'O' Level, the Homosexuals, Beyond the Implode and Television Personalities.
 These DIY imperatives would help form the production and distribution infrastructure of post-punk and the indie music scene that later blossomed in the mid-1980s.
 Notable post-punk era independent record labels included Rough Trade, 4AD, Beggars Banquet, Mute, Industrial, Factory, Fast Records, Glass, and Creation Records.

 Additionally, the era saw the robust appropriation of ideas from literature, art, cinema, philosophy, politics, and critical theory into musical and pop cultural contexts.
 Mark Fisher later expanded on this idea and moment in pop culture with his notion of "popular modernism", which described post-punk as emblematic of a period in which the avant-garde and mass culture were not opposed but deeply intertwined.